spacefrog771/dlive-chest-bot/README.md

 The source-code is the file autochest.js.

-The .xpi file is a zip archive with that javascript code file plus some meta files for definitions, an icon and this README.md.
+The .xpi file is a zip archive with that javascript code file plus a json file for

+plugin meta definitions, an icon and this README.md.